finn-stainton/finn-stainton.github.io/docs/Journal/index.md

 ---
 # Journal

-<< Check out what I am currently working on

 ## 📌 Graduated 🎉, Dec 20, 2021

 Graduated from AUT with a Bachelor of Computer & Information Sciences, Double Major in Computer Science and Software Development.